Do You Have What it Takes to Live and Work Abroad?

-The Basic Criteria and a Questionnaire
+The Basic Criteria and a Comprehensive

 Are you tired of the status quo?
 Bored with the daily grind?
 Sick of the rat race?